Spondias dulcis

 Spondias dulcis (syn.
 Spondias cytherea), known commonly as Polynesian plum or Tahiti apple, is a tropical fruit tree native to Melanesia, with edible fruit containing a fibrous pit.

 The tree was spread to neighboring regions as canoe plants in Island Southeast Asia and Polynesia in prehistoric times by seafaring Austronesians during the Austronesian expansion.
 It remains widely cultivated in Polynesia, where it is generally known under the names vī or wī, and variants thereof.

 It has also been introduced to other areas of the world in colonial times.
-In the English-speaking Caribbean it is typically known as golden apple and elsewhere in the Caribbean as pommecythere, April plum or June plum, or cythere.
+In the English-speaking Caribbean it is typically known as golden apple and elsewhere in the Caribbean as pommecythere, April plum or June plum, Jew plum, ambarella or cythere.

 Description

 This fast-growing tree can reach up to 20 m in its native range of Southeast Asia, Melanesia and Polynesia; however, it usually averages 10–12 m in other areas.
 Spondias dulcis has deciduous, pinnate leaves, 20–60 cm in length, composed of 9 to 25 glossy, elliptic or obovate-oblong leaflets 9–10 cm long, which are finely toothed toward the apex.
 The tree produces small, inconspicuous white flowers in terminal panicles.
 Its oval fruits, 6–9 cm long, are borne in bunches of 12 or more on a long stalk.
 Over several weeks, the fruit fall to the ground while still green and hard, then turn golden-yellow as they ripen.
 According to Morton (1987), "some fruits in the South Sea Islands weigh over 500 g each."

 Spondias dulcis can take 4–6 years from planting time to harvest, with a productive life of 20–30 years and almost all year round fruiting season.
 Propagation is primarily by cuttings or marcotting.